xuyangy/vim-mark/README.md

   start command \*, extends it to visual mode (like Mark) and has auto-search functionality which instantly highlights the word under the cursor when typing or moving around, like in many IDEs.
+- MarkMarkup.vim ([vimscript #5777](http://www.vim.org/scripts/script.php?script_id=5777)) extends mark.vim with rendering the
+  highlightings as markup directly inside the text: as HTML &lt;span&gt; tags that reproduce the mark's colors, or as appended numbers or symbols and a legend to look up the mark names.
+Any markup-based export format can be defined.

 ### RELATED WORKS